We all have good intentions when it comes to our students.

-And, we all end up in language habits that run counter to our best intentions.
+And, we all end up in (at least some) language habits that run counter to our best intentions.

 If you’re interested in hearing me talk about this book, check out this interview on Bam!
 Radio.